puavo-org/puavo-os/parts/webmenu/docs/menujson.md

   - `name`: {String, required} Name of the item
   - `items`: {Array, required} Array of launcher object and/or menu objects
+  - `weight`: {Number} Set tab order.
+Tabs are sorted as ascending by the weight.
+Relevant only in the top level menu items.

 ### `custom`